Intravascular Ultrasound (IVUS) and

 With IVUS, a miniature sound-probe (transducer) is positioned on the tip of a coronary catheter.
 The catheter is threaded through the coronary arteries and, using high-frequency sound waves, produces detailed images of the inside walls of the arteries.
 IVUS produces an accurate picture of the location and extent of plaque.

 With FFR, a special wire is threaded through the artery and a vasodilator medication is given.
-This test is functionally performing a very high quality stress test for a short segment of the artery (??
-This sentence is a little confusing).
+This test is functionally performing a very high quality stress test for a short segment of the artery.